menu iconknow your dna logosearch icon

 Health Reports

-Ancestry used to perform health screening with the AncestryHealth test, but the company discontinued it in 2021 to focus more on ancestry results.1
+Ancestry used to perform health screening with the AncestryHealth test, but the company discontinued it in 2021 to focus more on ancestry results.

-It tests for genetic traits that influence your health, such as dairy tolerance, caffeine consumption, and risk for certain nutrient deficiencies.
+Nowadays, it tests for genetic traits that influence health, such as dairy tolerance, caffeine consumption, and the risk of certain nutrient deficiencies.

 Traits Reports